MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-kerberos.md

 - If you enable this policy setting, only services running as LocalSystem or NetworkService are allowed to accept these connections.
 Services running as identities different from LocalSystem or NetworkService might fail to authenticate.

-- If you disable or do not configure this policy setting, any service is allowed to accept incoming connections by using this system-generated SPN.
+- If you disable or don't configure this policy setting, any service is allowed to accept incoming connections by using this system-generated SPN.
 <!-- StrictTarget-Description-End -->

 <!-- StrictTarget-Editable-Begin -->